What or who influences you the most in your buying decisions?

-Quoting from Kyle: “In the past, brands may have focused on popular bloggers and celebrities but today there is a new wave of “everyday” consumers that can have just as large an impact.”
+“In the past, brands may have focused on popular bloggers and celebrities but today there is a new wave of “everyday” consumers that can have just as large an impact.”

-Indeed, everyday influencers are predicted to play an increasingly important role in the marketing and advertising of brands.
+Over time, micro influencers are predicted to play an increasingly important role in the marketing and advertising of brands.

 Now that we’ve identified which influencer we should work with with, let us put together an influencer marketing campaign.

 I’ve previously shared some details of engaging influencers in ABCs of Influencer Marketing.
 Using that as background knowledge, you may wish to adopt this five step framework from Traackr (see diagram below) to guide your influencer marketing campaigns.

 Let us go through each of the steps: